-In Chinese medicine, skin is considered so important, that it is referred to as the third kidney that conducts vital Qi (energy).
+In Chinese medicine, the skin is considered so important that it is referred to as the third kidney that conducts vital Qi (energy).
 In Chinese medicine, dry brushing is most definitely not a fad or a gimmick.
 It is an age-old beauty and health technique and the Chinese traditionally used loofahs.
 Practitioners of Traditional Chinese Medicine have known for a long time that dry brushing stimulates the lymph canals to drain toxic matter into the colon, thereby purifying the entire lymph system.

 The Benefits of Dry Brushing

 Increases circulation: The lymphatic system is a significant part of our body’s immune system.
-Our lymphatic systems clear cellular waste products from our tissues and transports them to our blood for elimination.
+Our lymphatic systems clear cellular waste products from our tissues and transport them to our blood for elimination.
 This process is referred to as lymphatic drainage.
 When the lymphatic system is congested, this stagnation can lead to inflammation and illness.
 Dry skin brushing stimulates lymphatic system circulation, allowing toxins to be brought to organs of elimination, which ultimately aids in detoxification.